 The second and most important task of the first session is a recovery-plan questionnaire.
 The purpose of this is to map the areas that a coaching relationship will cover.
 Recovery Coaching is quite different from a treatment-based approach in that it can take a person’s whole support system into consideration, including: self-care, family, friends, interests, community, employment, personal and professional skills development, education and learning, finances, intimate relationships, or spirituality.
 The questionnaire is quite long, but it does provide a very comprehensive mapping of what the recovery needs are, and what potential directions the coaching might take.

 The third task of the first meeting is to schedule a weekly coaching appointment, with an initial commitment of 10 sessions, with the possibility of continuation.
-Weekly sessions cost £45 and are of 60-90 minutes duration.
+Weekly sessions cost £50 per hour and tend to be of 60-90 minutes duration.

 To find out more about Recovery Coaching, please get in touch.

 I trust in the helpful transformations that take place when someone has a safe space and a listening ear to support their recovery, in their own time and at their own pace.

 I am a Visiting Senior Research Fellow with the Faculty of Health and Wellbeing of Canterbury Christ Church University.
 My coaching is informed by my own research in personal and organisational transformation.
 This research provides an evidence-based foundation for all aspects of my practice and is supported by transformational approaches that align with my own work, including Humanistic-Existential Psychotherapy, Polyvagal Theory, and a sensitivity to the insights of Neuropsychology.

 I hold an Advanced Diploma in Personal and Executive Coaching from Kingstown College, Dublin.